 Mr Simon Hughes, BA MSc

-Museums, curation and the preservation of human remains in the UK
+Museums, curation and the preservation of human remains in English museums.

 Research on Human Remains in a Museum Context: Storage, Study or Reburial?

-Staff Member and Volunteer Coordinator at the Durham Museum and Heritage Centre
+Assistant Curator and Volunteer Coordinator at the Durham Museum

 Is supervised by